brewos-io/homeassistant/docs/hardware/Specification.md

 │    K1 (Mains Indicator): Panasonic APAN3105 - 3A @ 250V AC, 5V coil, slim 5mm│
 │              Switches mains indicator lamp on machine front panel            │ │              (~100mA load).
 3A relay provides ample margin.                  │
-│    K2 (Pump): Omron G5LE-1A4 DC5 - 16A @ 250V AC, 5V coil, standard size     │
+│    K2 (Pump): Omron G5LE-1A4-E DC5 - 16A @ 250V AC, 5V coil, standard size  │
+│              ⚠️ MUST use -E (high capacity) variant for 16A rating!          │
-│              DO NOT downsize - motor inrush needs robust contacts             │ │    K3 (Solenoid): Panasonic APAN3105 - 3A @ 250V AC, 5V coil, slim 5mm       │
+│              Standard G5LE-1A4 is only 10A - insufficient for pump inrush    │
+│    K3 (Solenoid): Panasonic APAN3105 - 3A @ 250V AC, 5V coil, slim 5mm       │
 │              Solenoid ~15W (~0.5A) - 3A rating is plenty                      │
 │                                                                                 │